RaffayK/Just-In-Time-Compiler/README.md

 8. **Description of All Semantic Rules**: Encompasses type checking, variable declaration, scope resolution, function calls, memory management, and more, ensuring semantic correctness.

-These sections provide a comprehensive overview of the project's objectives, language constructs, implementation techniques, error handling, and semantic rules.